A Decade Of Real Gone: Ten Years, Ten Albums

 Reviewing the Reviewer: Fraser Marshall talks to Real Gone

-Frank Zappa once supposedly claimed that writing about music was “like dancing about architecture”.
+There’s an old quote that says “writing about music is like dancing about architecture”.
 For many, though, writing about music has become an important part of pop culture.
 From the listening notes on the backs of old jazz albums from the 1950s and the great Rolling Stone essays during rock’s 70s boom, to the punk fanzines and the many essays filling the twenty-first century’s super deluxe box sets, writing about music has taken many forms, which sometimes can enrich a listening experience.
 A good music review can inspire a new purchase or even make a listener seek out forgotten treasures.
-Maybe Frank didn’t understand.
-Maybe Frank didn’t want to understand (and depending on whom you believe, he borrowed the phrase from any one of about five people, including actor Martin Mull).
+Maybe the originator of the “architecture” quote – often believed to be Frank Zappa, but actually traced back to US actor/comedian Martin Mull – didn’t actually want to understand.
 Whatever, the importance of music scribes hasn’t escaped music fan Fraser Marshall.

 In an age where we now have access to more music than ever and the rise of the internet has meant there are now more budding scribes out there, Fraser hit upon a plan… A plan not only to highlight some of the best independent music websites, but to also sit down with prolific reviewers and find out what makes them tick.